12th Cavalry Brigade (British Indian Army): North Midland Mounted Brigade

-The brigade was embodied on 4 August 1914 and assigned to Third Army of the Central Force.
-It moved to Norfolk and joined 1st Mounted Division in September 1914 replacing the Nottinghamshire and Derbyshire Mounted Brigade.
-It remained with 1st Mounted Division until October 1915 when it departed (as a mounted formation) for the Mediterranean.
+The brigade was embodied on 4 August 1914, and assigned to Third Army of the Central Force.
+It moved to Norfolk and joined 1st Mounted Division in September 1914, replacing the Nottinghamshire and Derbyshire Mounted Brigade.
+It remained with 1st Mounted Division until October 1915, when it departed (as a mounted formation) for the Mediterranean.

-The Leicestershire Yeomanry left the brigade in late October 1914 and was posted to the British Expeditionary Force (BEF), joining the 7th Cavalry Brigade.
-It was initially replaced by the Welsh Horse Yeomanry before it transferred to the Eastern Mounted Brigade in February 1915.
-In May 1915, the East Riding of Yorkshire Yeomanry joined to bring the brigade back up to a three regiment strength.
+The 1/1st Leicestershire Yeomanry left the brigade in late October 1914 and was posted to the British Expeditionary Force (BEF), joining the 7th Cavalry Brigade.
+It was initially replaced by the 1/1st Welsh Horse Yeomanry before it transferred to the Eastern Mounted Brigade in February 1915.
+In May 1915, the 1/1st East Riding Yeimanry joined to bring the brigade back up to a three regiment strength.

 The brigade was replaced in 1st Mounted Division by its 2nd Line.
 On 27 October 1915, the brigade departed Southampton on RMS Victorian, Mercian and Nessian for Salonika.
 The destination was changed at sea, and the brigade disembarked at Alexandria between 10 and 20 November 1915, then moved to Cairo.
 On arrival in Egypt, the North Midland Mounted Brigade was assigned to the Western Frontier Force.